 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 3:36 am and the next high tide will be at 4:21 pm.
-The first low tide was at 9:56 am and the next low tide will be at 10:22 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:56 am and the next high tide will be at 4:09 pm.
+The first low tide will be at 9:52 am and the next low tide at 10:33 pm.

 The solunar fishing calendar in Craig tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: